 The Bangladesh government has imposed a ban on the Hizbut-Tahrir’s country chapter on October 22, 2009, for its 'anti-state', 'anti-government', 'anti-people' and 'anti-democratic' activities in the country.
 The government, however, ruled out the possibility of charging Hizb ut-Tahrir- Bangladesh (HT-B) activists for their past offences in the country but warned them of grim action if they continue their anti-state activities further.
-In the last, the HT-B criticized the present government in these following words: "The oppressive Awami League government, agents of US-India-Britain banned Hizb ut-Tahrir due to the party’s stance on the side of the defence forces of the country and leading the work for re-establishing the Khilafah (Caliphate)."It was under the scanner for its involvement with proscribed Jama'atul Mujahideen Bangladesh (JMB) and Hizb-ut Towhid and other Islamic terror organizations.
-The Dhaka University professor Mohiuddin Ahmed who is the chief of HT-B denied the allegations brought against the organisation in a statement released by the group.
-It claimed that the outfit will continue with its movement for a Muslim Ummah.
+In the last, the HT-B criticized the present government in the following words: "The oppressive Awami League government, agents of US-India-Britain banned Hizb ut-Tahrir due to the party’s stance on the side of the defence forces of the country and leading the work for re-establishing the Khilafah (Caliphate)."It was under the scanner for its involvement with proscribed Jama'atul Mujahideen Bangladesh (JMB) Hizbut Towhid and other Islamic terror organizations.
+The Dhaka University professor Mohiuddin Ahmed, who is the chief of HT-B, denied the allegations brought against the organisation in a statement released by the group.
+It claimed that the outfit would continue with its movement for a Muslim Ummah.
 According to Mohiuddin Ahmed's revelation, HT-B has units at all divisional headquarters and have around 10,000 members across the country.

 The outside world witnessed HT-B rise to prominence in 2004 and during the Muhammad cartoon controversy in 2007.
 The counter-terror unit of Bangladesh found out the statements of HT-B and Jama'atul Mujahideen Bangladesh (JMB) are similar in nature.

 The HT-B operations pass through three stages.
 First, the party tries to educate and spread awareness about its objectives among the masses in search of a dedicated and committed cadre.
 Second, the dedicated cadre interacts with the masses to encourage them to embrace Islam.
 The third objective is to establish a Caliphate.
 While progressing from one stage to another, the outfit adopts a strategy that is a combination of military and political campaigning.
-Although the outfit discards violence, on several occasions, the HT-B cadres are arrested for their involvement in subversive activities or with arms and ammunitions within Bangladesh.
+Although the outfit discards violence, on several occasions, the HT-B cadres are arrested for their involvement in subversive activities or with arms and ammunition within Bangladesh.
 Interestingly, in January 2012, the Bangladesh Army revealed that a coup planned by some middle-level officials, allegedly with the support of the HT-B to establish the Khilafat, was foiled.

 The HT-B leaders in Bangladesh are in constant touch with its UK branch.
 They get both material and moral support from them.
 The outfit also gets regular contributions from their sympathizers.
 Media reports have indicated that the HT-B is one of the richest organisations in Bangladesh and gets millions of Bangladeshi Taka (National Currency) from unknown sources.
 The Bangladeshi intelligence agencies suspect that the outfit even has linkages with Al Qaeda.